Investment Case Updated: July 30, 2025

 Why We Own It

-Management sees an acceleration in profit growth on the horizon, with expectations for high single-digit transaction margin growth and low-teens Adjusted EPS (earnings per share) growth by the end of 2027, topping expected transaction margin and Adjusted EPS growth of 5%+ and 8% in 2025, respectively.
-Despite robust profitability, and many avenues for potential growth, shares currently trade at a forward (FY25) EV/EBITDA multiple of 9.7x, or a nearly 44% discount to peers (SQ, MA, V, AXP, FI, FIS, ADYEN NA, GPN).
+Management sees an acceleration in profit growth on the horizon, with guidance for high single-digit transaction margin dollar growth and low-teens Adjusted EPS growth by the end of 2027, topping expected transaction margin dollar and Adjusted EPS growth of 5.5% and 12.5% in 2025, respectively.
+Despite robust profitability, and many avenues for potential growth, shares trade at a forward (FY25) EV/EBITDA multiple of 9.9x, or a nearly 45% discount to peers (SQ, MA, V, AXP, FI, FIS, ADYEN NA, GPN).

 How Management Allocates Capital